 Ireland: Offshore Legal and Tax Regimes

 The term 'offshore' is not used in Irish legislation or in describing company forms.
-Use of the various special regimes available in the Shannon Free Zone, the Dublin International Financial Services Centre, or through the 'Manufacturing Rate' of tax, or via a non-resident company are the main ways of achieving offshore tax treatment, although all these regimes have effectively been superseded by the introduction of a nation-wide corporation tax rate of 12.5% as from 2003.
-There were, however, some grandfathering provisions for pre-existing regimes.
+Formerly, use of the various special regimes available in the Shannon Free Zone, the Dublin International Financial Services Centre, or through the 'manufacturing rate' of tax, or via a non-resident company are the main ways of obtaining offshore tax treatment.
+These regimes were effectively superseded by the introduction of a nationwide corporation tax rate of 12.5% as from 2003.
+There were, however, some late expiry provisions for pre-existing regimes.